afriddev/aifolio-ui/README.md

 ### Usage Tracking, Analytics and Dashboard

-- **Dashboard View**: Real-time visualization of token usage, cost breakdowns, and api calls.
+- **Dashboard View**: Real-time visualization of Word usage, cost breakdowns, and api calls.
 - **Alerts and Notifications**: Set up custom alerts for limit breaches or excessive usage.
 - **Reporting**: Export custom reports in CSV, PDF, or integrate with tools like Slack/Dash/Graphana.
 - **Prefistion Analytics**: Anonymized tracking for performance insights, with opt-in for debugging.